waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 ***Also watch out for the :running_shirt_with_sash: ATHLETIC WAYPOINTS.
 We recommend you stop at these points to try re-creating the code so far from scratch without looking at the tutorial.
 This is a great exercise at the start of a new day with a new pair partner***

+***Finally, please note, as with all Makers Academy materials, there may be subtle errors in the following materials.
+Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 ###Project Overview

 ######High-level Overview